 Whatever your situation, you can embrace and relish your role as a lover.
 And if you’re already embracing it, please share your tips with us.
 Because I’m writing as a fellow traveler on this path, not as any sort of expert.
 And I would love for other wives to share what has worked for them.

-• Make space in your life.
 Busyness is the enemy of the lover.
 If you’re running from one commitment to another – all day, every day – you won’t have time or energy to invest in becoming a lover.

 So determine to make it a priority by creating some space and some margins around your life, in order to allow sex and intimacy to flourish.
 You’ll have to make decisions and take steps.
-It may involve reining in your family’s schedule, making difficult choices or disappointing some people.
+It may involve reining in your family’s schedule, saying no, making difficult choices or disappointing some people.
 But it will be worth it.

 Chances are, some of the roles you’re juggling – wife, mom, employee, cook, chauffeur, referee – are crowding out one of your most important and pleasurable roles – your husband’s lover.
-So practice thinking of yourself as a sexual person, a woman who enjoys sex and intimacy.
+So practice thinking of yourself as a sexual person and a sensual woman, one who enjoys sex and intimacy.

 Think about sexual encounters you and your husband have enjoyed in the past, and imagine things you might do in the future.
 Consider emailing or texting some of your thoughts to him, to get a sexy conversation started.
 Be conscious of bringing your mind back regularly to the thought that you are a lover.

 The number of high-quality sex and intimacy resources for married couples has exploded in the past 10 years.
 Many top-notch authors are writing books and blogs that promote a positive view of sex in marriage and help couples achieve the deep intimacy and enjoyable sex lives most people crave.
 (This Sex and Marriage Resources page lists some of my favorite sex-positive books and blogs.)

-As wives, we tend to sit back and let our husbands do most of the work when it comes to sex.
+As wives, we often sit back and let our husbands do most of the work when it comes to sex.
 The problem with that approach is that it tends to make us passive, rather than active, participants in our own sex lives.
 And lovers aren’t passive

 So try switching things up once in a while.
 Initiate sex sometimes – it helps you develop a sense of control of your own sexuality (and it thrills most husbands!).
 Regardless of who initiates, get involved – kiss him passionately, touch him, respond when he touches you, let him know what you want.

-• Try something new.
 One of the reasons sex thrills us in the beginning is that everything is new and exciting.
 But as we spend more time together, we fall into a routine and know exactly what to expect, which registers in our brains as “oh, here comes the same old thing.”

 What are your tips for helping wives embrace their role as a lover?
 Do you find it easy or difficult to think of yourself as a lover?
 Please share your thoughts in the Comments.
 I would love to hear from you.